kubernetes-sigs/cluster-api/docs/book/src/reference/jobs.md

 * release (run on tags)
   * Creates a GitHub release with release notes for the tag.

+GitHub Weekly Workflows:
+* golangci-lint: golangci/golangci-lint-action
+  * Weekly check all Markdown links
+* scan-images:
+  * Scan all images for vulnerabilities.
+Can be run locally via `make verify-container-images`

 ### Postsubmits

 Prow Postsubmits: